 Midsomer Murders – Though it often feels like one of Britain's coziest mysteries, the fact that police work is so central to each episode prevents it from being a true cozy mystery.
 John Nettles (and later, Neil Dudgeon) star in this classic, long-running series about murder in the lovely county of Midsomer.
 Stream it HERE

 Gil Mayo Mysteries – DI Gil Mayo is a light-hearted alternative to the typical hard-boiled cop mystery, but again, he IS a cop, and police investigations are central to the series – so it's not quite cozy.
 Stream it HERE

 Vexed – This series about a two police detective partners is bright and upbeat, but not quite a cozy mystery.
 It focuses on the partnership of an eccentric male detective and his troubled new female partner.
 Stream it HERE

 McDonald & Dodds – Set in Bath, England, this light mystery isn't 100% cozy (it does feature police officers), but it keeps the sex and violence to a minimum – and even the filming itself feels brighter than many mysteries.
 It follows two mismatched detectives, played by Jason Watkins (The Crown, Trollied) and newcomer Tala Gouveia.
-The first season has just two feature-length episodes, but it's been renewed for a second series.
+There are just two short seasons so far, but a third is on the way.